Sign Up or Log In To Edit and Share This Practice Plan

 - Demo (1 min): "Hitch-Step," "Face-Dodge," Roll Dodge"

-- Divide the floor in half with an imaginary line (or by using pylons) lengthwise and have players in opposite corners of the floor.
+- Divide the floor in half with an imaginary line (or by using pylons) lengthwise and have players in opposite corners, in opposite ends of the floor.

 - The coach sends two players at a time, starting with one player on defense a few steps ahead of, and facing, the offensive player.

-- The offensive player starts with the ball and zig-zags up the floor cradling at 50 percent running speed, while the defender shadows their movements defensively, using good footwork and staying balanced.
+- The offensive player starts with the ball and zig-zags up the floor cradling at 50% running speed while the defender shadows their movements defensively, using good footwork and staying balanced.
 Work up to 90 percent speed.

 - The next players don’t go until the first group is halfway to the restraining line.

-- The player on defense should be practicing back-pedaling, drop-stepping, side-shuffling, tracking, looking their “check” in the chest, staying low on the balls of their feet; while maintaining top-side positioning.
+- The player on defense should be practicing back-pedaling, drop-stepping, side-shuffling, tracking, looking their “check” in the chest, staying low on the balls of their feet.

 - When the ball carrier approaches the prime scoring area, the defender should get out of the way and let them take a shot on the goalie.